(NEW) Respect Our Lakes Information Brochures

 A Message From The Mayor,

 With great pleasure, I announce that the Village has started constructing the long-awaited pickleball courts.
 The Village is building a multi-use surface that will function as two pickleball courts and a playing surface for basketball.
 This multi-use playing surface is on Municipal Reserve one, at the green space between 1st and 2nd street.
-Please check back here for more information on the grand opening.
+Please check the grand opening information on the website homepage located under News and Events for August 6, 2022.

 -Mayor Don Bauer